-- "In its views there is a reason to believe that different parts of BT's business do indeed have different risk characteristics - "BT provides a wide range of retail and wholesale activities, including well established products such as voice call origination and termination, new products such as broadband services, and as yet undeveloped services.... - The implication of the above is that if, in fact, the risks faced across BT's product line do differ materially, then the use of a single return would have an adverse impact on Ofcom's ability simultaneously both to encourage efficient investment and to protect customers from excessive pricing.
-Ofcom notes that if "the company WACC and expected cash-flows are used as a basis for investment appraisal or regulated charge setting (rather than the allowed return reflecting the systematic risk of the particular project), then there is the possibility of suboptimal market decisions being made."40
+• The implication of the above is that if, in fact, the risks faced across BT's product line do differ materially, then the use of a single return would have an adverse impact on Ofcom's ability simultaneously both to encourage efficient investment and to protect customers from excessive pricing.
+Ofcom notes that if "the company WACC and expected cash-flows are used as a basis for investment appraisal or regulated charge setting (rather than the allowed return reflecting the systematic risk of the particular project), then there is the possibility of suboptimal market decisions being made."^{#44}

-There may be arguments to suggest that the above may also be applicable to Maltacom.
-In fact, Maltacom Group provides a wide range of retail and wholesale activities, including well-established products such as voice call origination and termination and new products such as broadband services.
+There may be arguments to suggest that the above may also be applicable to GO.
+In fact, GO Group provides a wide range of retail and wholesale activities, including well-established products such as voice call origination and termination and new products such as broadband services.